↑

 8. Transfer the oats to a serving bowl and garnish as desired.
 I like to swirl a little extra pumpkin spice sauce into the top and then add a generous sprinkling of toasted pecans and a little more cinnamon!

 Pro tip.
-Toasting your nuts not only helps release their oils, which brings out their flavors, but also adds a warm, toasted flavor and makes them crunchy.
+Toasting your nuts not only helps release their oils, enhancing their flavors, but also adds a warm, toasted flavor and makes them crunchy.

 Organic Extra Thick Rolled Oats